 Recognize Excellence: Nominate a Deserving Peer

-David Rist Prize: The Rist Prize recognizes the practical benefit sound operations research can have on “real life” decision making and seeks the best implemented military operations research study from those submitted in response to a call for entries.
-Deadline: 15 January 2022
+David Rist Prize: The Rist Prize recognizes the practical benefit sound operations research can have on real life decision making, and seeks the best implemented military operations research study from those submitted in response to a call for entries.
+Deadline: 18 February

 Dr. James T. Moore Graduate Research Prize: MORS presents a Graduate Research Prize to an OR student in the graduating class at the Air Force Institute of Technology (AFIT).
 The Operational Sciences faculty at AFIT establishes the specific standards for the Prize and selects the winner for each class.

 The Tisdale Graduate Research Prize: MORS presents a Graduate Research Prize to an OR student in the graduating class at the Naval Postgraduate School (NPS).
 The OR faculty at NPS establish the specific standards for the Prize and select the winner for each class.

 Richard E. Rosenthal Student Competition: A prized feature of the MORS Education and Professional Development (EPD) Colloquium, the Richard E. Rosenthal Student Competition is a “quick reaction analysis” competition which allows students from all participating institutions to work on an OR problem together, demonstrate their skills and learn different ways to approach a problem toward a team solution.